apache/pekko-management/docs/src/main/paradox/discovery/consul.md

 * Since tags in Consul services are simple strings, prefixes are necessary to ensure that proper values are read.

-* If Akka management port tag is not found on service in Consul the implementation defaults to catalog service port.
+* If Pekko management port tag is not found on service in Consul the implementation defaults to catalog service port.